 Fancy bikes all around this weekend.
-Chris King put on a great show with factory tours on tap and a walk around bicycle exhibition from 18 of the most prestigious bicycle builders in the US.
+Chris King put on an exhibition from 18 of the most prestigious bicycle builders in the US.
 Where you could ogle new creations and talk to the builders.

 This also coincided with the launch of a couple of new finishes for Chris King – Matte Mango and Matte Turquoise.
 The builder bikes used these products in their Chris King manufacturers bicycle hubs, headsets and bottom brackets.